kachick/selfup/README.md

 - `--prefix`: Set customized prefix to begin the JSON
 - `--skip-by`: Skips to parse JSON and runs if the line includes this string
+- `--check`: Exit with non 0 value if found changes or the plans
 - `--no-color`: Avoid to wrap colors even if executed in terminal
 - `--version`: Print the version